Here's What We're Covering:

-Here’s the most effective tricks, hacks, and schemes you can use to rank your new product on Amazon quickly…
+Here’s the most effective Amazon search tips, hacks, and schemes you can use to increase your Amazon seller ranking for new products quickly…

 If you’re one of the 16 losers for this product, what could you do to win the Buy Box?